 - In an episode of Outland, the cast force Opus to get out and live his life after seeing him lounge about watching Days of our Lives.
 Actually, they wanted to get him away from the TV only so they could watch the then-current O.J.
 Simpson trial.

 - When a teacher's strike suspends school on The Simpsons, lowlife bully Jimbo spends the extra time watching the soaps with his mom: "I just can't believe Starr would stoop to that...right in the middle of Montana and Dakota's wedding!"

 - Phineas and Ferb:

 - In the episode "Oil On Candace", Perry the Platypus is shown to sit on the couch, eat snacks, and weep over soaps when his family isn't home.

 - In "Sci-Fi Pie Fly", Candace declares she's fed up with her attempts to bust her brothers blowing up in her face, and instead spends the episode watching soap operas on TV (despite being sorely tempted several times).

 - In an episode of As Told by Ginger, Carl and Hoodsie are cleaning a house to earn some extra money.
 Hoodsie is seen watching a Spanish soap, which Carl turns off.

 "Hey, I was watching that!
 Carla was just about to get the results of her pregnancy test back!"

+- Sports Illustrated once did an article on athletes coping with boredom while recovering from season-ending injuries, and at least one mentioned watching soap operas.
 One particular example is Baseball Hall of Famer Jim Rice, who actually mentioned his fandom of The Young and the Restless in his Hall of Fame speech!